zef-dev/convoworks-core/README.md

 Our handlers are always expecting `convo/v1` as a base for all Convoworks requests, so you can use wildcard to route all such requests to the Convoworks request handlers.
 Please note that we have two separate REST APIs, public and admin so they are treated and mounted separately.

 Instead of mapping each request handler we have, you can use our "grouped" handlers, just one per API. `\Convo\Core\Adapters\PublicRestApi` for public and `\Convo\Core\Admin\AdminRestApi` for admin API.
- Only difference is that in such case you have to use DI container.
+ Only difference is that in such a case you have to use a DI container.

 ### Registering packages